 Of course it’s also the time to think about the tree.
 The tree is the centrepiece of any home at Christmas and will therefore have to fit in with the rest of your interior.
 So, what does your home look like?
 Cool and monochrome, simple Scandinavian chic or rustic?
 Whichever it is, there is a tree to fit it and I thought I’d give you some ideas and maybe a little bit of inspiration.

-The natural option is possibly the easiest one to fit into any home and looks particularly beautiful with a shabby chic look and painted furniture like this cabinet.
+The natural option is possibly the easiest one to fit into any home and looks particularly beautiful with painted furniture like the St Ives range.
 Key to this look is a real tree, an artificial one will just not do in this case.
 The smell of a real tree is as important as the decorations and will add to the natural feel.
 As for the decorations, no bright colours here.
 Lights should be kept white and static.
 Think of pine cones, small ornaments made from brown paper and straw (remember those pretty straw stars?) and a tree stand hidden by a large basket or a galvanised bucket.
 This look is pared back, simple and cosy.

 If you fancy something a little more playful, but can’t face the full Victorian treatment, then the Scandinavian style is probably what you’re looking for.
 The charming folk style combines classic reds, greens, greys and whites with natural touches and playful elements like little reindeers.
 This look will most likely appeal to you if your home has a very light, fresh and clean feel with lots of white.
 Well chosen and strikingly simple pieces of furniture which compliment the look like the Mantis Small Sideboard are best suited to your home and this look and adding some large pillar candles to the sideboard will complete the look.